PeterWangIntel/crosswalk-website/documentation/01-Downloads.md

 Crosswalk 1.29.4.1 - **Beta Build**

 **NOTE:**
-This is a Beta stabilization build of Crosswalk.
-The Beta channel is where Crosswalk is stabilized for an eventual Stable release.
-Only bug fixes go into the Beta channel; new feature development occurs in the minimally tested Canary releases.
+Beta builds are where Crosswalk is iteratively improved until released in the Stable channel.
+Only bug fixes go into the Beta channel; new feature development occurs in the releases provided in the minimally tested Canary channel.

 See [Release Methodology](#wiki/Release-methodology) for a description of the Crosswalk release cycle and channel descriptions.